 Colorectal cancer—cancer of the colon or rectum—is the second leading cause of cancer-related deaths in the United States.
 About 51,000 people die from colorectal cancer each year.

-But colorectal cancer is preventable, beatable and treatable.
-If everyone aged 50 years or older had regular screening tests, at least 60% of deaths from this cancer could be avoided.
+But colorectal cancer is preventable, treatable and beatable.
+If everyone aged 45 years or older had regular screening tests, at least 60% of deaths from this cancer could be avoided.

 Free Blood Stool Test (FOBT) Kits Available

 SHDHD and the South Heartland Cancer Coalition are offering free FOBT kits to complete at home.
-Individuals recommended for testing include men and women who are 50-74 years of age.
-If someone in your family has had colon cancer, you might need to be tested before age 50, discuss with your doctor about testing before age 45.
+Individuals recommended for testing include men and women who are 45-74 years of age.
+If someone in your family has had colon cancer, discuss with your doctor about testing before age 45.